-SEOUL, South Korea — The US special envoy for North Korea said Monday that Pyongyang's claim of a new uranium enrichment facility is provocative and disappointing but not a crisis or a surprise.
-Washington, he vowed, will keep working closely with its Asian partners in response.
+SEOUL, South Korea — The US special envoy for North Korea said Monday that Pyongyang's claim that it has a new uranium enrichment facility is provocative and disappointing but not a crisis or a surprise.

 Stephen Bosworth's comments, following a meeting with South Korean Foreign Minister Kim Sung-hwan, came as the United States and the North's neighbors scrambled to deal with Pyongyang's revelation to a visiting American nuclear scientist of a highly sophisticated, modern enrichment operation that had what the North says are 2,000 recently completed centrifuges.